AndersDeath/diary2/000-current.md

 # 12 September - Tuesday - Yerevan - 348 day of immigration

 18.45 Yerevan's time.
 I signed a contract with The XU.
 I also had a call with GE and it was quite messy and unelectable.
+Some adult men were listened to me and was asking questions.